metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 ### Implementing custom actions

 `MetabaseProvider` also supports `pluginsConfig`.
-You can use `pluginsConfig` to customize the SDK behavior.
+You can use `pluginsConfig` to customize the behavior of components.
 Currently we only allow configuring `mapQuestionClickActions` which lets you add custom actions or remove Metabase default actions in `InteractiveQuestion` component.

 We'll support more plugins in next releases.
+Please share your uses cases for us!

 ```jsx
 // You can provide a custom action with your own `onClick` logic.